-There are nineteen music societies within Music Durham, both auditioned and non-auditioned.
+There are twenty two music societies within Music Durham, both auditioned and non-auditioned.
 Some of the societies have more than one ensemble affiliated to them, such as the Orchestral Society which has both a Symphony Orchestra and Chamber Orchestra, or the New Art Music Ensemble which is made up of three different groups.
 If you think there is a musical ensemble missing from the collection that you wish to start then please don’t hesitate to get in touch.

 In addition to the ensembles listed, there is also a musical theatre society (DULOG) and an Opera ensemble (DOE).
 These societies are both ratified with Durham Student Theatre.